-Welcome to Advanced Asthma and Allergy Website
+Welcome to the Advanced Asthma & Allergy Website

 We are committed to our vision of providing best quality care and service possible.
 Advanced Asthma is located in the Washington Summit Medical Complex in the city of Watertown, New York.
 Our practice provides comprehensive allergy and asthma care for children of all ages and adults.
 Our efficient, knowledgeable and kind staff will help you feel relaxed as we work together to improve your health.
 Rest assured that you are receiving the finest quality medical care from professionals who have only your best interest in mind.

 In 2010, Dariusz Chrostowski, M.D. made the decision to establish his medical practice in Watertown, New York, specializing in allergy, asthma, and immunology.
-Dr. Chrostowski, who is board certified in both pediatrics and allergy and immunology, developed an outstanding reputation throughout the region for delivering high quality professional medical care.
+Dr. Chrostowski, who is board certified in both pediatric and adult allergy and immunology, developed an outstanding reputation throughout the region for delivering high quality professional medical care.

 We hope you enjoy visiting our warm, friendly office, designed and built with your comfort in mind.

 Diagnosis is the first step in keeping allergies, asthma and sinus disease under control.
 You should consider to see an allergist if you are experiencing any of these signs or symptoms.